 So he has established the conditions for future doctrinal development.
 (1) If someone can provide a convincing explanation of how original sin and polygenism can be reconciled, then the Church will have no further objection to it.
 (2) If, on the contrary, a conclusive argument is made that they cannot be reconciled, then the Church will have to oppose this theory.
 (3) As neither of these has occurred yet in 1950, the Pope issues this public warning against the theory of polygenism.

 Polygenism runs into serious theological difficulties when we consider the implications of original sin and its transference through all of humanity.
 If there were a group of people in the beginning of time and only two of them made the mistake of eating apple.
 Then God's judgment against humanity would be unjust, because not all human beings would have spawned off of the two who made the errors.
 And therefore Jesus' role in redeeming the sin of Adam would be called into question.
 Some have tried to reconcile polygenism with original sin by invoking the Catholic concept of "solidarity," that they were so close that one person's sin would be that of the entire community.
-I can't buy that, and the Vatican has ignored that proposition.
-I think it runs into problems because it would override the free choice of others in the community.
+We can't buy that, and the Vatican has ignored that proposition.
+It runs into problems because it would override the free choice of others in the community.
 As it stands, polygenism cannot be taught safely.

 We teach monogenism, that Adam and Eve were indeed our first parents.
 Catholic scientists and theologians are free to grapple with these difficult questions in their individual research.
 However, it would be considered wrong to teach it, because it has a moral impact on the faith and the nature of sin.